MOLAorg/mola/README.md

 ## License
 MOLA is released under the GNU GPL v3 license, except noted otherwise in each individual module.
 Other options available upon request.
 Some modules are released under BSD-3.
+See the [official documentation](https://docs.mola-slam.org/latest/).